-3.1 The aim of Verizon's Privacy and compliance training program is to help create and maintain an environment in which:

-- 3.1.1 employees have an understanding of the basic principles of data privacy, confidentiality, and information security; - 3.1.2 employees understand Verizon's Privacy and Information Security policies and procedures; and - 3.1.3 employees in positions with permanent or regular access to personal information, or who are involved in the processing of personal information or in the development of tools to process personal information, receive appropriate training, as described in section 4, to enable them to process personal information in accordance with the Policies. - 3.2 General data protection and privacy training for new joining employees - 3.2.1 New employees must complete the General Privacy training, the International Privacy training (if required) and training on Verizon's Code of Conduct shortly after joining Verizon.
+- 2.3 In addition to the yearly training described in section 2.1 and 2.2, Verizon also provides specific training on the Policies as described in section 4 below. - 3.
+Aims of the Privacy and compliance training program at Verizon - 3.1 The aim of Verizon's Privacy and compliance training program is to help create and maintain an environment in which: - 3.1.1 employees have an understanding of the basic principles of data privacy, confidentiality, and information security; - 3.1.2 employees understand Verizon's Privacy and Information Security policies and procedures; and - 3.1.3 employees in positions with permanent or regular access to personal information, or who are involved in the processing of personal information or in the development of tools to process personal information, receive appropriate training, as described in section 4, to enable them to process personal information in accordance with the Policies. - 3.2 General data protection and privacy training for new joining employees - 3.2.1 New employees must complete the General Privacy training, the BCR Policies training (if required) and training on Verizon's Code of Conduct shortly after joining Verizon.
 The Code of Conduct requires employees to follow Verizon's Privacy and Information Security policies and procedures. - 3.3 General data protection and privacy training for all employees - 3.3.1 Employees worldwide receive the General Privacy training.
 This training covers basic data privacy rights and principles and data security in line with the requirements of the Policies.
 It is designed to be both informative and user-friendly, generating interest in the topic.
 Completion of the course is monitored and enforced by Verizon's Corporate Compliance Department, which drives 100% completion by all required employees annually and is accountable to the Audit Committee of the Board of Directors. - 3.3.2 All employees also benefit from: - (a) Code of Conduct training, which provides a detailed review of Verizon's commitment to ethical behaviour, including specific discussion of key ethics and compliance risks, privacy and security; and - (b) ad-hoc communications consisting of emails, awareness messaging placed on Verizon's intranet pages, and information security posters displayed in offices which convey the importance of information security and data protection issues relevant to Verizon, including for example, social networking, remote working, engaging data processors and the protection of confidential information.